 Please contact Yeong Min Jang (yjang@kookmin.ac.kr ), the task group chairman, and Rick Roberts (richard.d.roberts@intel.com ), task group vice chairman, with all questions and needs for clarifications.

-Please respond to this channel model call by the beginning of the July 2015 meeting.
-The presentation agenda will be set at the opening session of the July 2015 optical wireless communications task group meeting.
+Please respond to this channel model call by the beginning of the July or September 2015 meeting.
+The July and September presentation agenda will be set at the opening session of the July and September 2015 optical wireless communications task group meeting.